-When a couple has little or no marital property, no children and no disagreement on spousal maintenance/alimony, their divorce usually goes very quickly.
+If a couple has little or no marital property, no children and have reached an agreement on whether spousal maintenance/alimony is appropriate, their divorce usually can be finished quite quickly.
 Most couples, however, particularly those who have been married for a long time, have numerous issues to work out during the divorce process.
-These issues may involve children or significant marital property: personal property, real estate, a family business, large or concealed debts, trusts, real property in other states, joint and separate accounts, investments, insurance, pensions and other assets.
+These issues may involve children or significant marital property, including: personal property, real estate, a family business, large or concealed debts, trusts, real property in other states, joint and separate accounts, investments, insurance, pensions and other assets.

 Questions to Ask During Divorce

-Whether to end your marriage is one of the most important and difficult decisions you will ever encounter.
-While this is an emotional matter, it is important to approach certain aspects of it with an analytical perspective.
-This is a decision that should take into account numerous issues.
-Once you review the following list of questions, you may reconsider your goals — or you may be better prepared to move forward while working with an attorney.
-Contact an experienced family law attorney to help you along the journey.
+Whether to end your marriage is one of the most important and difficult decisions you will ever have to make.
+This is an emotional matter, but it is still important to approach certain aspects of it from an analytical perspective.
+Once you review the following list of questions, you may reconsider your goals for your divorce, and you may be better prepared to move forward while working with an attorney.
+Contact an experienced family law attorney to help during this difficult time.

 Dealing with Divorce

-For some, divorce may feel like a liberating new beginning.
+For some, divorce may be liberating and the start of a new beginning.
 For most, however, it is not so straightforward.
 The end of a relationship as important as a marriage can be, at times, bittersweet, frightening, exciting and anxiety-provoking.
 Indeed, recovering from a divorce is similar to the grieving process one experiences when a loved one dies.
-The process typically consists of five stages: shock and denial; anger; ambivalence; depression; and recovery.
+There are five stages of grief: shock/denial, anger, ambivalence, depression and acceptance/recovery.
 Not everyone experiences these emotions in the same way or in the same order.
 You may move in and out of a phase more than once, even experiencing more than one phase at a time.
 It is a difficult and time-consuming process.
 Family counselors advise that it may take as long as one or two years to fully recover from the end of a marriage, particularly a long-term one.

 An Amicable Divorce

-Divorce is one of the most emotional experiences you will ever face.
-The decision to end a marriage is not an easy one, and often it is accompanied by anger, fear and resentment.
-The negative emotions associated with divorce are responsible for more than hurt feelings; they affect the legal process and its outcome.
-Most importantly, if children are involved, the negativity can have a huge impact on them, causing additional upheaval and distress.
-It is in your family's interest to approach divorce from an amicable perspective; this can spare you a great deal of time, money and heartache.
+Divorce is often an intensely emotional experience.
+The decision to end a marriage is not an easy one, and often it is accompanied by anger, fear or resentment.
+The negative emotions associated with divorce are responsible for more than hurt feelings; they affect the legal process and its outcome as well.
+When children are involved, the negativity can have a huge impact on them, causing additional upheaval and distress.
+It is in your family's best interests to approach divorce from an amicable perspective if possible.
+This can spare you a great deal of time, money and heartache.
 An experienced family law attorney can help you deal with your situation clearly and objectively.

 Divorce Resource Links